Dendy Cinemas: Sydney

+By 2021, the sole remaining Dendy cinema in Sydney was in Newtown.

+Brisbane

 Lyn McCarthy and Graham Tubbenhauer launched a Dendy Cinema in 1990 on Edward Street.
 In 1994, the Dendy Cinemas chain took over The George on George Street, Brisbane and added a second screen to the complex.
 The two-screen Dendy complex closed in 2008.

 Dendy opened a cinema at Portside Wharf in Hamilton in 2006.

 In 2015, Dendy Cinemas committed to a 15-year lease to operate a 10-theatre cinema complex in Coorparoo Square in Brisbane's inner southeast.